AmazingEkeh/Text-Summarization-and-Keyword-Extraction/README.md

 # Text-Summarization-and-Keyword-Extraction
-This project focuses on the different models of text summarization and keyword extraction strategies both before and after document summarizing.
+This project explores various models and strategies for text summarization and keyword extraction, both pre and post document summarization.
+Text summarization is a crucial aspect of natural language processing, condensing large bodies of text into concise yet informative representations.
+Keyword extraction, on the other hand, enhances document understanding by identifying and highlighting key terms.